MansukhPatidar/Snake/README.md

 Game of  snake implemented using object oriented programming in Python

 ## Keywords
-Snake, game, python3, Object oriented programming
+Snake, game, python3, Object oriented programming, curses, text

 ## Getting started
 This game is built using Python3 and will run on any platform.
 Use the steps below to get started -